TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1TopMetrics.md

 ```

 ## DESCRIPTION
-This function is used to retrieve top metrics from BloxOneDDI
+This function is used to retrieve top metrics from Universal DDI

 ## EXAMPLES